Travel journalist Lucy McGuire asked some seasoned travellers whether last-minute holidays live up to the hype.

 'When I travelled to Chile, I managed to rent a 4x4 to drive the gravel roads of the Torres del Paine National Park and get a front row seat to the incredible Inti Raymi celebrations in Cusco,' Julia says.
 'These things sell out fast but I booked ahead and it really paid off.'

 It's also worth remembering that travel companies simply can't offer late deals on some long-haul trips.
-Which is perhaps why the Compass Report by Cheap Flights found the average pre-booking period for destinations like Asia and Oceania is three to six months.

 Let's not forget those special occasions such as anniversaries and honeymoons either, which really aren't conducive to the book-and-go approach.
 Sometimes, as Julia says, half of the joy comes from counting down to your holiday.